How to Cope with Migraine

 Apart from limiting triggers, you may want to adopt some lifestyle changes, such as maintaining a healthy eating habit, taking 6-8 hours of sleep, drinking enough fluids, limiting alcohol and caffeine intake, practicing mindful meditation, finding ways of relaxation, etc. Keeping a migraine diary may also help you identify potential triggers.

 Even if you follow healthy habits and avoid triggers, you may still experience some attacks.
 But their frequency and severity would be much less than before.
-When it comes to managing migraines, prevention is surely better than cureMigraine, especially since you know there is no perfect cure.
+When it comes to managing migraines, prevention is surely better than cure, especially since you know there is no perfect cure.

 updates?